Calaxar/COS30041_4_1/README.md

 # COS30041_4_1
-Programming  the EJB  State l ess Session  Bean “ Myuser Bean” and its client application .
+Programming the EJB  Stateless Session  Bean “Myuser Bean” and its client application .